Harry and Meghan's future to be discussed by royals on Monday

-Senior members of the British royal family are to meet on Monday to discuss the future roles of Prince Harry and Meghan, the Duchess of Sussex, after they announced their intention to "step back" as senior members of the royal family, a palace source told NBC News.
+Senior members of the British royal family are to meet on Monday to discuss the future roles of Prince Harry and Meghan, the Duchess of Sussex, who have announced their intention to "step back," a palace source told NBC News.

-Queen Elizabeth II, Harry's grandmother, his father Prince Charles, and brother Prince William are to meet with Prince Harry, the Duke of Sussex, at the queen’s Sandringham Estate.
+Queen Elizabeth II, Harry's grandmother, his father Prince Charles, and brother Prince William are to meet with him at the queen’s Sandringham estate.

-Plans for the meeting come after a series of other consultations over the last few days.
-Monday's meeting is to decide next steps for changes to Harry and Meghan's roles.
+Plans for the meeting came after a series of other consultations over the last few days.
+Monday's meeting is to decide the next steps for changes to Harry and Meghan's roles.

 "There is a range of possibilities the family will review, taking into account the thinking of the Sussexes," the source said, adding that there is "genuine agreement and understanding that any decisions will take time to be implemented."